Sid Smith front page

 Oh see behind the door he stands

-With John and Richard holding hands.”
+With Rush and Richard holding hands.”

 With current wars they huff and puff